Learn how to jump higher kitesurfing & improve your Woo score

 A few safety considerations to make before you head out or learn to jump higher….

 Give yourself plenty of room, both from other riders and any obstacles.
 When you jump, you will travel with the wind, so it’s particularly important to make sure there are no riders downwind of you, and that you are well upwind of the beach.

 Don’t jump beyond your capability and confidence.
 Like when learning anything in kitesurfing, stay patient, take your time, and enjoy the learning process.
 This will ensure you progress with a good technique whilst staying safe and most importantly learn how to land properly before going too high, or it can be painful!

 Always make sure your equipment is in good order.
-It’s a good habit to get into to check your gear for damages before you go out riding, especially your lines and bridle.
+It’s a good habit to get into to checking your gear for damage before you go out riding, especially your lines and bridles.
 And ALWAYS check that your safety systems are working before you head out.

 So let’s assume your now riding confidently with good upwind ability.

 Firstly, make sure you have a reasonable amount of power, enough to ride upwind comfortably but not so much that you’re likely to lose control or be pulled off your edge.
 We want to leave the water but not into orbit while learning!